Bayesian Embeddings for Few-Shot Open World Recognition: The Non-Parametric Gaussian-Dirichlet Mixture Model

 \subsection{Priors and Posterior Inference}

 Generally, inference in the unsupervised Dirichlet process Gaussian mixture model is analytically intractable, and must turn to MCMC sampling methods or variational inference methods \cite{neal2000markov}.
 However, we consider a fully supervised setting, visualized in Figure \ref{fig:fsowr}, in which after a prediction for the label of an input $\bm{x}_*$ is made, we receive the label $y_*$.
-In our inference model, we will compute posterior predictives for $\bm{z}_*$---these quantities are useful for computing the posterior predictive over the label, but we emphasize that we do not build a generative model of the image inputs.
+In our inference model, we will compute posterior predictives for $\bm{z}_*$---these quantities are useful for computing the posterior predictive over the label, but we emphasize that we do not build a generative model of the image inputs, but one for learned features relevant for classification.